Cold vs. Hot Gas Accretion and Angular Momentum in FIRE Simulations: From Halo to Galaxy Scales: Results on the properties of cold and hot accretion on halo scales

 We show results in three radial shells with inner radii of 0.1, 0.2, and $0.5R_\mathrm{vir}$, each with a shell thickness of $0.1R_\mathrm{vir}$.
 At redshift $z \sim 5$, cool gas dominates the inflow in all three shells.
 The inflows are increasingly made up of hot gas as redshift decreases, and by the final redshifts shown, the hot mode generally dominates the inflow.
 Note that two of the halos, m12i and m12f, develop high hot-mode inflow rate fractions by $z\sim0$, but contain more cold inflowing gas at inner radii: in the inner CGM of these two halos, $\left(\dot{M}_{\mathrm{hot}}/\dot{M}_{\mathrm{tot}}\right)^{v_r<0} \lesssim 0.7$ at $z=0$.
 As discussed in Section 5.3 of \cite{sultanCoolingFlowsReference2025}, the large fractions of cool inflowing gas in halos at this mass scale and redshift may have cooled out of the hot phase due to nonlinear thermal instabilities (see also, \citealt{esmerianThermalInstabilityCGM2021}).

 The evolution from cold to hot mode accretion across our halos is a signature of the virialization of their gas.
 The vertical lines in Figure \ref{fig:Mdotin_allz} indicate $z_{\mathrm{ICV}}$.
 Focusing on the inner CGM shell at $0.1R_\mathrm{vir}$, the hot-inflow rate fractions are nearly zero well before $z_{\mathrm{ICV}}$.
 As expected, most of the halos have an increase in the hot-inflow rate fraction in the inner shell at $z_{\mathrm{ICV}}$, and well after this redshift, are dominated by hot mode accretion.
-Leading up to $z_{\mathrm{ICV}}$, in all of the halos we analyzed, at fixed redshift $\left(\dot{M}_{\mathrm{hot}}/\dot{M}_{\mathrm{tot}}\right)^{v_r<0}$ increases with increasing radius.
-This demonstrates that the halo undergoes the change from hot to cold mode accretion in an outside-in fashion, which is consistent with the ICV scenario found by \cite{sternVirializationInnerCGM2021}.